-- 1) Cost reasonableness - 2) Financial feasibility - 3) Readiness to proceed. - 4) Applicant's experience and capacity to develop and manage the project - 5) Ability to provide appropriate services, if applicable - f.
+1) Cost reasonableness

+2) Financial feasibility

+3) Readiness to proceed.

+4) Applicant's experience and capacity to develop and manage the project f.
 Describe the grantee's required priority for funding based on the extent to which the rental project has Federal, State, or local project-based rental assistance so that rents are affordable to extremely low-income families.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".